Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 6562 questions found out of 9841 clips
+* 6603 questions found out of 9895 clips
-* 6313 non-trolling & on-topic questions found out of 6562 total questions
+* 6353 non-trolling & on-topic questions found out of 6603 total questions
-* 326 questions found with no other references
+* 329 questions found with no other references
 ## grouped by date
+* 2022-12-20: 3 of 40 questions found with no other references
-* 2022-12-13: 2 of 41 questions found with no other references
+* 2022-12-13: 3 of 41 questions found with no other references
 * 2022-12-06: 6 of 46 questions found with no other references
 * 2022-11-29: 3 of 39 questions found with no other references
 * 2022-11-22: 5 of 31 questions found with no other references